Rental properties in Almelo (7)

 About Almelo

-If you're interested in renting a home in Almelo, Huurzone is the perfect place for you.
-Whether you want to rent a terraced house, an apartment, or a studio, on Huurzone you will find all the rental homes available in Almelo.
-Read on if you want to learn more about Almelo itself and get more information about living in the city.
+If you're interested in renting a home in Almelo, Huurzone is the perfect place to start your search.
+Whether you want to rent a terraced house, an apartment, or a compact studio, on Huurzone you will find a clear overview of almost all rental homes available in Almelo.
+The city has a surprisingly diverse housing market, with both characteristic older homes and more modern housing projects.
+In this article, you will read more about Almelo as a city, what it is like to live there, and what you can expect from the different neighbourhoods.

 Attractions in Almelo

-If you love spending your free time outdoors, Almelo is the perfect spot.
-Almelo is the 6th greenest city in the Netherlands because of its numerous spacious city parks.
-Schelfhorstpark, Goossenmaatspark, Dorpspark Bornerbroek, and Beeklustpark are four large city parks.
-The last three parks are not only favourites with Almelo residents but have also been discovered by our British neighbours.
-They have received the British Green Flag Award, a prize given to welcoming, environmentally friendly, and safe parks that also preserve traditional landscape elements.
+If you love spending your free time outdoors, Almelo is an excellent choice.
+The city is known as one of the greener cities in the Netherlands thanks to its many spacious city parks.
+Schelfhorstpark, Goossenmaatspark, Dorpspark Bornerbroek, and Beeklustpark are four large parks where you can walk, relax, play sports or enjoy nature.
+The last three parks have even been awarded the British Green Flag Award, a recognition for parks that are welcoming, environmentally friendly, safe, and that preserve traditional landscape elements.

-Before deciding on what your house preferences are, it's helpful to know which district you'd like to live in.
-Do you want to live close to the centre, near the station, or perhaps in a green area?
-Once you know your preference for district characteristics, you can focus your house search on specific districts that meet your needs.
+Before deciding what your exact housing preferences are, it helps to ask yourself where you want to live: close to the centre, near the station, in a green area, or perhaps in a quieter residential neighbourhood.
+Once you know which district suits you best, you can focus your search on homes in that part of Almelo and respond more quickly when something interesting comes along.

 Why Rent in Almelo